smith4040/clWeather/README.md

 For example: `clWeather -s kord` returns the latest weather observation from Chicago O'Hare International Airport.

+Multiple stations can be queried by adding additional stations seperated by commas, i.e.: `clWeather -s kord,kjfk,kbos`

-The program also accepts POSIX/GNU-style --flags, ie: `--station` in place of `-s`.
+The program also accepts POSIX/GNU-style --flags, i.e.: `--station` in place of `-s`.

 ## How to Find the Identity of a Station